SAM-SPL 64 - Sample Splitter

 - is a toggle which specifies what happens when the end of the slice is reached (start over or stop)

-- is a toggle which specifies how the slice is played (forward or backward)
+- (for Reverse) is a toggle which specifies how the slice is played (forward or backward)

 - The Key display shows which slice is currently active as well as which Midi key will trigger it (in the above screenshot, slice 1 is selected and Midi key F2 will trigger it).